AlexCo1d/Alex/MyProject/UNNC-Cervical/Paper Manuscript.md

 As the input, the ultrasound image is reshaped into a three-channel array.
 During the Downsampling Stage, the image data is transformed into feature maps consisting of C channels, where C equals 64.
 Subsequent to this, in the Self-Attention Stage, the features go through the transformer module, embedded into a space of $D \times Hidden\_Size$ dimensions.
 Upon transitioning through the Multi-Scale Fusion Stage, the features are reshaped, then coupled with application of the Atrous Spatial Pyramid Pooling (ASPP_CBAM) module, which reinstates the features to an array of $1024\times\frac{H} {16}\times\frac{W}{16}$ dimensions.
 In the final stage of processing, the image features undergoes four layers of upsampling-CBAM mixed block as well as a final segmentation head, which converts them back to a segmentation mask that is readily interpretable.

 ### 下采样
-Enlightened by the work of #cite
+Enlightened by the work of #cite , we extensively adopt Convolutional Block Attention Module (CBAM) in our network, especially
 ### Transformer

 ### ASPP-CBAM